rachelheyvaert/phase-3-build-3-frontend/README.md

 # Task Master Front End
 This is a frontend applicaiton for a To Do list planning app.
-The objective of this project is to showcase work that I did for Flatiron school.
+The objective of this project is to showcase work that I have done thus far for Flatiron School.

 ### Requirements
 * node version 16.13.1